Thank you for submitting the form. Your reference number is

 Premium tyres can increase vehicle comfort

-Again, you can improve your vehicle’s ride comfort through the tyres you choose.
+You can improve your vehicle’s ride comfort through the tyres you choose.
 While lower profile liquorice strap rubber can look better, the narrower, stiffer sidewall can negatively impact the vehicle's absorption capability.
 Low profile tyres can also be more susceptible to damage over potholes or bumps.

 Expensive tyres may be quieter

 Tyre construction also has an influence on the amount of road noise generated in the cabin.
 This is a particular issue in Australia with our coarse chip bitumen roads.
-It doesn’t take a long drive to figure out if a tyre has been tuned for Australian roads or not.

 Tyres for electric vehicles

 Electric vehicles such as the Tesla Model 3, Tesla Model Y and BYD Atto 3 are becoming increasingly popular, and it’s worth knowing that specific tyres are now available for them.
-Tyres created specifically for electric vehicles should be used in preference to orthodox rubber developed for internal combustion vehicles (ICE).

-The characteristics of EVs place a seemingly contradictory combination of demands on a tyre – it must have high grip, low rolling resistance, be extra-quiet and comfortable too.
+Compared to an equivalent petrol or diesel vehicle, electric cars are usually heavier and quieter with more torque.
+These characteristics place a seemingly contradictory combination of demands on a tyre – it must have high grip, low rolling resistance, be extra-quiet and comfortable too.

 Making the choice between different tyres and brands